kb-dk/access-digital-objects/cop-backend.md

 option ensures that the retrieved document is nicely indented and pretty-printed.

-## CGI parameters in COP
+## Query parameters in COP

-Complete list of supported CGI parameters in COP
+Complete list of supported parameters in COP

 | Parameter | Used in PATH | Used in CGI | Comment | Status|
 |-----------|:-------------|:------------|:--------|-------|